nahomjc/afrocado/SEO_GUIDE.md

 ---

+## 🎯 Key SEO Achievements

+### ✅ **Domain Configuration**
+- Updated all URLs from afrocado.com to afrocadoexports.com
+- Consistent domain usage across all meta tags, structured data, and sitemaps
+- Proper canonical URLs for all pages

+### ✅ **Enhanced Structured Data**
+- Organization schema with complete business information
+- LocalBusiness schema with geographic coordinates
+- FAQ structured data for better search result snippets
+- Service area and business hours information

+### ✅ **Content Optimization**
+- Blog page with industry-focused content and SEO metadata
+- FAQ page with comprehensive Q&A and structured data
+- Target keywords optimized for African produce export industry
+- Geographic targeting for Kenya and East Africa

+### ✅ **Technical SEO**
+- Performance optimizations for fast loading
+- Mobile-first responsive design
+- Security headers for better search engine trust
+- Proper image optimization and lazy loading

+---

-**Note**: Remember to replace placeholder verification codes in layout.tsx with actual codes from Google Search Console, Bing Webmaster Tools, etc.
+**Note**: Remember to replace placeholder verification codes in layout.tsx with actual codes from Google Search Console, Bing Webmaster Tools, etc. Also, ensure all social media links and contact information are updated with actual business details.